watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 sudo ifconfig enp0s3 down
 ```

-Use ifconfig to verify that the interface is down.
+Use `ifconfig` to verify that the interface is down.

 To bring an interface up again, you can use the following command:

 ```
 sudo ifconfig enp0s3 up
 ```
-Verify it with ifconfig.
+Verify it with `ifconfig`.

 ## 2. Check Local Machine Network with `ip`
 The `ip` command is the replacement for `ifconfig` and can do the same functionality and more.
 To list all the devices on a machine, use the following command: